Lawrie McMenemy

-Lawrence McMenemy MBE (born 26 July 1936) is an English retired football coach, best known for his spell as manager of Southampton.
+Lawrence McMenemy MBE (born 26 July 1936) is an English former football coach, best known for his spell as manager of Southampton.
 He is rated in the Guinness Book of Records as one of the twenty most successful managers in post-war English football.

 Playing career

 McMenemy was born in Gateshead.
 After serving in the Coldstream Guards he began his footballing career with Newcastle United although he never appeared in their first team.
 He moved to Gateshead in the late 1950s, joining the club after they had left the Football League.
 An injury ended his career in 1961, but he moved into coaching instead, spending three years in that role at Gateshead.

 Managerial career

 Bishop Auckland

 In 1964, McMenemy was appointed manager of non-league Bishop Auckland and transformed them from a struggling side into Northern League champions and also took them to the second round of the FA Cup.